lferneau/03-Text-adventure/README.md

 # 03-Text-adventure
-A text adventure that is the third project for my Game Technology class
+I have created a text adventure game about a student rushing to his or her class at IU Bloomington using a .json file for my Game Technology class.